Charles Bukowski: Family and early years

-His family moved to Mid-City, Los Angeles, in 1930.
+Bukowski's family moved to Mid-City, Los Angeles, in 1930.
 Bukowski's father was often unemployed.
 In the autobiographical Ham on Rye, Bukowski says that, with his mother's acquiescence, his father was frequently abusive, both physically and mentally, beating his son for the smallest imagined offense.
 He later told an interviewer that his father beat him with a razor strop three times a week from the ages of six to 11 years.
 He says that it helped his writing, as he came to understand undeserved pain.

-Young Bukowski spoke English with a strong German accent and was taunted by his childhood playmates with the epithet "Heini," German diminutive of Heinrich, in his early youth.
+Bukowski spoke English with a strong German accent and was taunted by his childhood playmates with the epithet "Heini," German diminutive of Heinrich, in his early youth.
 He was shy and socially withdrawn, a condition exacerbated during his teen years by an extreme case of acne.
 Neighborhood children ridiculed his accent and the clothing his parents made him wear.
 The Great Depression bolstered his rage as he grew, and gave him much of his voice and material for his writings.

 In his early teen years, Bukowski had an epiphany when he was introduced to alcohol by his friend William "Baldy" Mullinax, depicted as "Eli LaCrosse" in Ham on Rye, son of an alcoholic surgeon.
-"This [alcohol] is going to help me for a very long time," he later wrote, describing a method (drinking) he could use to come to more amicable terms with his own life.
+"This [alcohol] is going to help me for a very long time," he later wrote, describing a method (drinking) he could use to keep his demons at bay.
 Bukowski attended Susan Miller Dorsey High School for one year before transferring to Los Angeles High School.
 After graduating from high school in 1939, Bukowski attended Los Angeles City College for two years, taking courses in art, journalism, and literature, before quitting at the start of World War II.
 He then moved to New York City to begin a career as a financially pinched blue-collar worker with hopes of becoming a writer.

 On July 22, 1944, with the war ongoing, Bukowski was arrested by FBI agents in Philadelphia, where he lived at the time, on suspicion of draft evasion.
 At a time when the U.S. was at war with Nazi Germany, and many Germans and German-Americans on the home front were suspected of disloyalty, Bukowski's German birth troubled the authorities.
 He was held for seventeen days in Philadelphia's Moyamensing Prison.
 Sixteen days later, he failed a psychological examination that was part of his mandatory military entrance physical test and was given a Selective Service Classification of 4-F (unfit for military service).